tiago1856/WebDataRetrievalAPI/WebDataRetrieval/README.md

-Version: 1.0.0
+# Web Data Retrieval Module

+## Version

+1.0.1

-# Description
+## Description

-* Given an entity's name and/or nif, tries to retrieve information about that entity from several sites.
+Given an entity's name and/or nif, tries to retrieve information about that entity from several sites.
 It returns a json with all the available information.
-* In case nothing is found (maybe the entity doesn't exist), *'status': 'NOT FOUNDED'* or *None*, else 'status': 'OK'*.
+In case nothing is found (maybe the entity doesn't exist), *'status': 'NOT FOUNDED'* or *None*, else 'status': 'OK'*.
-* Both scraping and API services are used.
+Both scraping and REST APIs services are used.
-* Some services (APIs) require keys in order to function.
+Some REST services require keys in order to function.